-“I live by the motto “collect memories not stuff;” experiences and feelings are so important.
-For me, photography started out as an attempt to hold on to those memories of the trips we took, to really capture at least a part of what I was seeing and feeling in that very moment so I could one day look back on it and relive it.
-To be able to hone that and use it to help others better market their business / product / service is something I cherish.
-Work becomes joy when you are able to help bring to life images customers have in their head and see their reaction when you deliver just what they needed.
-If you too have memories you would like to hold on to, favorite landscapes you’d love to hang, or need images for promoting your business I would be glad to help.
+“I live by the motto: collect memories not stuff.
+Experiences and feelings are so important.
+For me photography started out as an attempt to hold on to the memories of the trips I took, and to really capture at least a part of what I was seeing and feeling in that very moment.
+That way I could one day look back on my pictures and relive those trips.
+To be able to hone that in and use it to help others better market their business, product, or service, is something I cherish.
+It’s what I’ve now dedicated my life to for nearly a decade. ”

 Featured in advguides.com

 I think a lot of it had to do with moving somewhere so beautiful (Maggie Valley) and not being able to share what my eye’s were seeing with friends and family back home.
 That and traveling, you see and experience so many wonderful thing’s and places so it’s nice to be able to capture and bring some of those memories back with you!

 Moving from a big city, coming here and picking up backpacking, fly fishing and mountain biking has been life changing, they say we shoot what we love the most so that certainly has a lot to do with why I went in that direction.
 It’s also why you may find one of my dogs in just about every other picture!

 I love big long range views, cliff’s or a good waterfall.
 All these have times of the day that are terrible to shoot and times that are perfect!
 Studying maps, direction of the light at that specific time of day, what is blooming, and even what time the moon will rise and set has all become very important for me to taking things farther and achieving a vision I may have!

 Studying maps, direction of the light at that specific time of day, what is blooming, and even what time the moon will rise and set has all become very important for me to taking things farther and achieving a vision I may have! and that takes quite some time to plan all that out.

 What are some of the challenges you’ve faced in outdoor adventure sports photography?